 The developer plans to rent the estate for photo shoots, movies, weddings, and other events.
 That’s how its previous owner, Tara Circle, an Irish fraternal organization, used it.
 The brotherhood was overseeing an electrical upgrade when I visited six years ago.
 Alder Manor has been the set for a Victoria’s Secret catalog, the movies Crocodile Dundee and A Beautiful Mind, and innumerable weddings.

 The river façade is equally impressive.
-The central design element is a Palladian arcade with arched recessed porch.
+The central design element is a Palladian arcade with an arched recessed porch.
 It connects to a balustrade terrace that spans the back of the house.
 French doors in most of the public rooms open to the terrace.

-The home makes a very strong first impression.
+The home makes a powerful first impression.
 A wrought iron front door leads to a baronial entrance hall, complete with a marble floor, marble columns, and a plaster ceiling designed by Hastings.
 The grand foyer meets Thompson’s direction for “space so you can move about with knocking against the other fellow.”

 Is it “Margaret” or “Gertrude”?
 I mean the wife of Col Thompson.
 Or was Margaret their daughter?
 Didn’t she marry Amb.
 Biddle and live in Paris?
 She gave her vermeil flatware to the White House during the Eisenhower Administration is what I remember.
 I have a couple of French bergeres (armchairs) that Aunt Meanie gave my parents.
 The upholstery was in tatters.
 Also, a couple of other pieces.
 Not sure if they were from Alder Manor.
 I love knowing this history that you have accounted for, Boyce.
 I still have vivid memories of childhood days spent w/ Meanie and Bill on South Lane in Bronxville.